Stickiem/tp/docs/DeveloperGuide.md

 *   **Mechanism:** Each `findXYZ` command uses a corresponding `XYZContainsKeywordsAsSubstringPredicate` (e.g., `NameContainsKeywordsAsSubstringPredicate`).
 *   **Predicate Logic:** Inside the `test` method of each predicate, it streams through the user-provided keywords.
 For each keyword, it checks if the relevant field in the `Person` object (e.g., `person.getName().fullName`) contains the keyword as a substring, ignoring case (`toLowerCase().contains(keyword.toLowerCase())`).
 The predicate returns `true` if *any* keyword matches as a substring within the field.
 *   **Example (`findName`):** If a person's name is "Alex Yeoh", `findName Alex` will match, `findName Yeoh` will match, and `findName lex` will also match.
 * **Rationale:** Substring matching provides more flexibility for users who may not remember the exact full name, email, etc., allowing for partial matches.
+*   **Special Note for `findRelationship`:** The current implementation of `RelationshipContainsKeywordsAsSubstringPredicate` checks whether the role name in the relationship matches the specified keyword.
+It should filter persons based on their specific role name in the relationship matching the keyword
+*   **Example (`findRelationship`):** In a relationship where Person A has role "Boss" and Person B has role "Employee", `findRelationship Boss` should return only Person A and `findRelationship Employee` should return only Person B

 **Sequence Diagram Example (`findName`):**